Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 Of course, if you are handy with tools, you can also make an elaborate mansion for your little buddy.
 You’re only limited by your imagination.

 Either way, one thing’s for sure: you’ll save a lot of money by building your own instead of buying one.
-Below, we’ve provided you with several options, so you’re sure to find the perfect home for your pet.
+Below, we’ve provided you with several options you could use to learn how to build a hedgehog cage, so you’re sure to find the perfect home for your pet.

 1. Beginner Cage by PetHelpful